 Through all of this, Odin will be my guide.
 It was in this capacity he appeared as I journeyed to ask for assistance while exploring the faith and practices of my ancestors.

 Patron Deity?
 No Thanks!

 The term patron deity is not really a Norse/Nordic concept.
 We are supposed to find a patron deity to work with for the course I’m doing but I prefer the term tutelary deity.
-I also prefer committing for the fixed term of a year rather than for life.
+I also prefer committing for a fixed term of a year rather than for life.
 I’m not ready for a patron deity and I’m not sure I ever will be.

 A concept similar to a patron deity in Norse Paganism would be fulltrúi (encompassing dedication).
 However, many Pagans do not like this concept because it’s a form of henotheism.
 Henotheism means acknowledging that there are many gods but choosing to worship just one.
 For me, connecting with the gods is more about forming a good working relationship than about worship, and I wish to learn from as many of them as possible.

 A concept I like better is the one described in Ásatrú for Beginners by Mathias Nordvig.
 It’s ástvinr (loving friend).
 Just like you can form closer bonds with some humans than with others, it’s natural that you feel more kinship with certain gods than others.
 However, the goal for me with exploring Norse paganism is to get to know myself and my ancestors better first and foremost and that is why I wish to connect with as many of the deities that mattered to my ancestors as possible.